-Virgin today announced it is axing 3000 jobs as part of a major restructure – so what is a genuine redundancy?
+Virgin announced today it is axing 3000 jobs as part of a major restructure.

 The airline’s new owners are restructuring the business to transform it into a low-cost carrier.